SumoLogic/sumologictoolbox/readme.md

 This version contains critical updates to the 'collectors' and 'source updates' tab.
 It is highly recommended that you upgrade to this version or later (0.9.1)

+For a description of functionality please see the [wiki](https://github.com/SumoLogic/sumologictoolbox/wiki)

 Recommended Method of Getting and Running Sumotoolbox, download the binaries
 ============================================================================